Lost Money in Y-mAbs Therapeut - GuruFocus.com

 This is not the first set-back Y-mAbs has received for its drug omburtamab.
 In October of 2020, the FDA had issued a Refusal to File letter, leading Y-mAbs to resubmit its application for the drug on April 1, 2022.

-Following this news of the FDA’s concerns, y-mAbs’s stock price dropped 23% on October 26, 2022, causing significant harm to investors.
+Following this news of the FDA’s vote, y-mAbs’s stock price closed at 59% on October 31, 2022, causing significant harm to investors.

 What Should Y-mAbs Investors Do?